 Some of our foster families can offer support to children and their parents for periods of time.

-Typically, in these scenarios foster parents will also be assisting Local Authorities with their assessments by providing information relating to parenting capacity/capabilities.
+Typically, in these scenarios foster parents will also be assisting Local Authorities with their assessments by providing information relating to parenting capacity/ capabilities.

-Solo Placements
+Solo

-If the placing authority requires the child/young person to be the only placement, this would need to be clearly identified and discussed at the referral stage to enable appropriate matching with appropriate vacant foster parents.
+If the placing authority requires the child/young person to be the only child in the family, this would need to be clearly identified and discussed at the referral stage to enable appropriate matching with appropriate vacant foster parents.